smitpi/PSGalleryReport/psgallery-authors.md

 + **[ProductivityTools.BackupBookmarksChrome 0.0.12](http://productivitytools.tech/backup-bookmarks-chrome/)**  - It gets the current user Chrome Bookmarks and copy it to given directory [*06/18/2021 12:07:09*]
 + **[ProductivityTools.CopyItemDirectoryRepeatable 1.0.5](http://productivitytools.tech/copy-itemdirectoryrepeatable/)**  - It performs a copy between the directories.
 The difference between this and single copy-item is repeatable of the result.
 Every time you will use copy-item the same result will occur [*06/17/2021 16:15:32*]
 + **[ProductivityTools.InstallService 1.0.12](http://productivitytools.tech/install-service/)**  - Install/uninstall Windows service using InstallUtil.exe tool. [*05/07/2021 12:42:21*]
-+ **[ProductivityTools.BackupBookmarksIE 1.0.6](http://productivitytools.tech/backup-bookmarks-ie/)**  - It gets the Internet Explore bookmark directory from registry and next copies the content to given path.
-To check correctness it calculates amount of items in the source and in the destination directory. [*05/07/2021 12:12:40*]
 + **[ProductivityTools.InstallModuleIfMissing 1.0.12](http://productivitytools.tech/install-module-if-missing/)**  - This simple module checks if module which name is provided is installed.
 If not it executes Install-Module cmdlet. [*05/06/2021 13:20:46*]
 + **[ProductivityTools.SelectSQLView 0.0.16](http://productivitytools.tech/select-sql-view/)**  - It allows to quickly select view or table from SQL Server.
 It saves database and server name in configuration so the shortest way of using it is Select-SQLView tableName [*05/05/2021 11:07:04*]
 + **[ProductivityTools.Bitcoin 0.0.3](http://www.cryptoslides.tech/)**  - Module is written to demonstrate basics of the Bitcoin technology [*04/26/2021 11:41:09*]